 Exhibit five fresh plants (include root system that is washed) that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ 4h.extension.illinois.edu, an FFA crops record, or similar information.
+Include the member's crop records with the exhibit, such as the 4-H crop record found online at 4-H.illinois.edu, an FFA crops record, or similar information.